 Camera movement

-On the other hand, with a static subject, you can also move the camera itself while the photo is being taken.
+On the other hand, with a static subject, you can also move the camera while the photo is taken.
 So, move the device up or down while the shutter button is pressed or move from left to right or vice versa.
-In all these cases we speak about intentional camera movement (ICM) as opposed to unwanted camera movement.
+In all these cases, we speak about intentional camera movement (ICM) instead of unwanted camera movement.

 The forest through the trees, Guy 2012 (vertical camera movement)